-Estimated Op Estimated Optical Power Densities on Air / Glass Interface ^a Туре Theoretical Damage Threshold ^b Practical Safe Level ^c CW (Average Power) ~1 MW/cm 2 ~250 kW/cm 2 10 ns Pulsed (Peak Power) ~5 GW/cm 2 ~1 GW/cm 2
+Estimated Optical Power Densities on Air / Glass Interface^a Theoretical Damage Type Practical Safe Level^C Threshold^b CW $\sim 1 MW/cm^2$ ~250 kW/cm2 (Average Power) 10 ns Pulsed ~5 GW/cm2 ~1 GW/cm2 (Peak Power)

-- All values are specified for unterminated (bare) silica fiber and apply for free space coupling into a clean fiber end face. - This is an estimated maximum power density that can be incident on a fiber end face without risking damage.
-Verification of the performance and reliability of fiber components in the system before operating at high power must be done by the user, as it is highly system dependent. - This is the estimated safe optical power density that can be incident on a fiber end face without damaging the fiber under most operating conditions.
+- All values are specified for unterminated (bare) silica fiber and apply for free space coupling into a clean fiber end face - This is an estimated maximum power density that can be incident on a fiber end face without risking damage.
+Verification of the performance and reliability of fiber components in the system before operating at high power must be done by the user, as it is highly system dependent. - This is the estimated safe optical power density that can be incident on a fiber end face without damaging the fiber under most operating conditions